-Cash and bank balances includes cash in hand, deposits held at call with banks and other institutions.
+Cash and cash equivalents include cash in hand, deposits held at call with banks and other institutions.
+Bank overdrafts, which are repayable on demand are presented in current liabilities as borrowings in the balance sheet.

 Financial liabilities

 Financial liabilities are classified as financial liabilities measured at amortised cost.
 The Company's financial liabilities are as follows